BrennerDesign/egofishinggear/_products/apparel/ego-kryptek-pontus-hat.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>Our Kryptek Pontus one size fits all camo hat.
-This hat features a 3D
+  <p>The EGO Kryptek Pontus cap is a one size fits all camo hat that features a
-  embroidered EGO logo, a stitched American flag on the right side and a velcro adjustment strap in the back.&nbsp;&nbsp;</p>
+  3D embroidered EGO logo, a stitched American flag on the right side and a Velcro adjustment strap in the back.&nbsp;&nbsp;</p>
 right_column_html:
 warranty_left_column_html:
 warranty_right_column_html: